joBr99/nspanel-lovelace-ui/README.md

 #### Add babel package to AppDaemon Container (Optional)

-For localisation format (date in your local language) you need to add the python package babel to your AppDaemon Installation.
+For localisation (date in your local language) you need to add the python package babel to your AppDaemon Installation.

 ![appdaemon-babel](doc-pics/appdaemon-babel.png)